 Here in England, we have a second lockdown.
 Yesterday, after a long and exhausting week in the lab, the idea of spending another weekend on the sofa seemed exasperating.
 As many of you know, I struggle with my mental health a lot.
 The restrictions and enforced isolation didn’t help.
 Every day in lockdown felt like a month.
 I cried every day for the entire months of September and October.
 The negative feelings and mood had a toll on my physical health too.
 I barely made it through the end of the working weeks and I had to sleep a lot to recover from the depressing feelings.
 I have tried with therapy and it didn’t help.
 I see a lot of people promoting gratitude or mindfulness.
 This is all nice talks.
-Depression is a chemical imbalance in the brain and it takes more than keeping the positive vibes going on.
+Depression is a chemical imbalance in the brain and it takes more than keeping the positive vibes going on to feel good.

 Eventually, I made the decision of going back to antidepressants.
 It’s been 4 weeks and things started getting better.
 My mood is generally positive even in this shitty situation and I have a lot more energy to go through daily activities.
 Taking meds is no easy though, it’s physically demanding and it takes a while for your body to readjust.